 Health Benefits of Paprika:

 This mild paprika spice is loaded with antioxidants as well as essential vitamins and minerals that can keep your body healthy.
 Its rich color can be attributed to the presence of carotenoids.
-Making this spice a part of your diet can impart you the following health benefits:
+Making sure you make it a part of your diet can impart you the following paprika health benefits:

 8. Anti-inflammatory Properties:

 Paprika possesses great anti-inflammatory properties and is particularly beneficial for people suffering from autoimmune and inflammatory diseases.
 It is helpful in relieving swelling caused by arthritis as well as other aches and pains in the body.

 This quality can be attributed to the presence of capsaicin in paprika, though it is lower in comparison to other peppers.
 Capsaicin aids in lowering blood pressure by relaxing the blood vessels.